 Below, you'll find a list of qualities typically required of Grain Buyers, ranked by importance:

 Many Grain Buyers will have a four-year bachelor's degree, but some do not.

 Grain Buyers usually need several years of work-related experience, on-the-job training, and/or vocational training.

 Grain Buyers may benefit from understanding of specialized subject areas, such as mathematics, customer and personal service, or transportation knowledge.

 The list below shows several areas in which most Grain Buyers might want to build proficiency, ranked by importance.

 Grain Buyers must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Grain Buyers need abilities such as oral expression, speech clarity, and oral comprehension in order to perform their job at a high level.
+For example, Grain Buyers need abilities such as oral expression, oral comprehension, and written comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Grain Buyers, ranked by their relative importance.